ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 The concept of `selected representation` defined in [RFC7231] made [RFC3230] definitions inconsistent with the current standard.
 A refresh was then required.

-This document updates the Digest and Want-Digest header field definitions to align with RFC 7231 concepts.
+This document updates the `Digest` and `Want-Digest` header field definitions to align with [RFC7231] concepts.

 This approach can be easily adapted to use-cases where the transferred data does require some sort of manipulation to be considered a representation